wekan/wekanstudio/README.md

 - One executeable: Redbean/Lua/SQLite + .zip file at end of same executeable.
 Like Go, but same executeable works at Windows/Mac/Linux/BSD, no need for separate exe per OS/CPU.
 - SSR (Server Side Rendering).
 Like Web 1.0, with HTML/CSS at frontend using HTML Forms with POST/GET.
 Redbean at backend.
 Similar like LAMP.
 - Tested with all browsers, works also without Javascript:
+  - Modern browsers based on: Chromium, Firefox, Safari
+  - Upcoming browsers: Ladybird
+  - Limited Javascript: Netsurf, Amiga IBrowse
   - Without Javascript: Lynx, Links, FreeDOS Dillo
-  - Limited Javascript: Netsurf, Amiga IBrowse
   - Legacy browsers: Netscape, IE
-  - Modern browsers: Chromium, Firefox, Safari
-  - Upcoming browsers: Ladybird
 - If browser has Javascript support, Javascript code can use https://unpoly.com for additional effects.
 - No cookies.
 No localstorage.
 Sessions stored to serverside database, based on browser properties.
 More info at https://github.com/wekan/wekanstudio/blob/main/docs/roadmap.md#sessions